python-trio/trio/docs/source/glossary.rst

        This is an object with an API identical to a :term:`file object`, with the exception that all nontrivial methods are coroutine functions.

-       A non-normative interface is defined by :class:`trio.AsyncIO`.
+       A non-normative interface is defined by :class:`trio.AsyncIOWrapper`.
 The main way to create an asynchronous file object is by using the :func:`trio.open_file` function.